Chakana Copper (CVE:PERU) Shares Down 25% – Here’s Why

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report)’s share price traded down 25% during mid-day trading on Saturday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-338,415 shares traded hands during trading, an increase of 210% from the average session volume of 109,271 shares.
+(CVE:PERU – Get Free Report) shares were down 25% during mid-day trading on Saturday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 338,415 shares traded hands during trading, an increase of 210% from the average daily volume of 109,271 shares.
 The stock had previously closed at C$0.02.

 About Chakana Copper